stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 and as they pried away the smaller mass they saw that the core of the thing was not quite homogeneous.

   They had uncovered what seemed to be the side of a large coloured globule imbedded in the substance.
-The colour, which resembled some of the bands in the meteor&rsquo;s strange spectrum, was almost impossible to describe; and it was only by analogy that they called it colour at all.
+The colour, which resembled some of the bands in the meteor's strange spectrum, was almost impossible to describe; and it was only by analogy that they called it colour at all.
 Its texture was glossy, and upon tapping it appeared to promise both brittleness and hollowness.
 One of the professors gave it a smart blow with a hammer, and it burst with